dwijaybane/installTensorFlowTX2/README.md

 ### Pre-built installation

-If you are only interested in installing Tensorflow on the TX2, not building from source, pre-built wheel files are available here: https://github.com/jetsonhacks/installTensorFlowJetsonTX
+If you are only interested in installing Tensorflow on the TX2, not building from source, pre-built wheel files are available here: https://github.com/dwijaybane/installTensorFlowTX2/releases/tag/vL4T28.2TF1.6

+You can also use prebuilt bazel 0.11.1 by downloading bazel-11.1 and rename it and move to system: mv bazel-11.1 bazel sudo cp bazel /usr/local/bin/

 If you are interested in building from source, read on.
 ### Preparation